Wayne B. Jonas, Eric Schoomaker, James R. Marzolf & Tracy Gaudet

 Health crises often unmask deep, underlying disparities and disadvantage in the communities that health care providers serve.

-Article by Sarah E. Wakeman & Michael L. Barnett
+Sarah E. Wakeman & Michael L. Barnett

 There is a realistic, scalable solution for reaching the millions of Americans with opioid use disorder: mobilizing the primary care physician (PCP) workforce to offer office-based addiction treatment with buprenorphine, as other countries have done.